CARE International has almost 70 years' experience of helping those in need.

 Initially CARE continued to focus on food aid, but in the 1960s we expanded our remit - pioneering primary health care programmes.
 In the 1970s, we responded to massive famines in Africa with both emergency relief and long-term agro-forestry projects, integrating environmentally sound tree and land-management practices with farming programmes.

 CARE International UK was founded in 1985 as part of CARE International.

-Today, with our name now standing for 'Cooperative for Assistance and Relief Everywhere', our 13,000-strong staff worldwide - most of whom are citizens of the countries where we work - help strengthen communities through programmes that create lasting solutions to root causes of poverty.
+Today, with our name now standing for 'Cooperative for Assistance and Relief Everywhere', we work to help strengthen communities through programmes that create lasting solutions to the root causes of poverty.